muqiitwae/multivariate-analysis-r/README.md

 # multivariate-analysis-r
 A set of multivariate analysis's syntax in R Language.

-This file wrote in R Markdown.
+This file wrote in R Markdown, so you must install 'knitr' first.

 To open this file, please to use Rstudio.